Run load-balanced VMs for scalability and availability

 Your requirements might differ from the architecture described here.
 Use these recommendations as a starting point.

-Availability set recommendations
+Availability and scalability recommendations

+If you do not use a scale set, consider at least using an availability set.
 Create at least two VMs in the availability set, to support the availability SLA for Azure VMs.
 The Azure load balancer also requires that load-balanced VMs belong to the same availability set.

 Each Azure subscription has default limits in place, including a maximum number of VMs per region.
 You can increase the limit by filing a support request.
 For more information, see Azure subscription and service limits, quotas, and constraints.